 Support in Wales

 Jointly financed by the Arts Council of Wales and the Welsh Government, a £7m Resilience Fund is being launched to support organisations and individuals impacted by the coronavirus.
-Further details will be announced on Tuesday 7 April.

 The Welsh Government has announced details of a £500m Economic Resilience Fund to support businesses forced to temporarily cease trading or which need cash-flow support to adapt to a remote way of working.
 Further details are available on the Welsh Government website.